Who Was George Washington?

 French and Indian War

 On October 31, 1753, Dinwiddie sent Washington to Fort LeBoeuf, at what is now Waterford, Pennsylvania, to warn the French to remove themselves from land claimed by Britain.
-The French politely refused and Washington made a hasty ride back to Williamsburg, Virginia's colonial capitol.
+The French politely refused and Washington made a hasty ride back to Williamsburg, Virginia's colonial capital.
 Dinwiddie sent Washington back with troops and they set up a post at Great Meadows.
-Washington's small force attacked a French post at Fort Duquesne killing the commander, Coulon de Jumonville, and nine others and taking the rest prisoners.
+Washington's small force attacked a French post at Fort Duquesne, killing the commander, Coulon de Jumonville, and nine others and taking the rest prisoners.
 The French and Indian War had begun.

 The French counterattacked and drove Washington and his men back to his post at Great Meadows (later named "Fort Necessity.")
 After a full day siege, Washington surrendered and was soon released and returned to Williamsburg, promising not to build another fort on the Ohio River.
 Though a little embarrassed at being captured, he was grateful to receive the thanks from the House of Burgesses and see his name mentioned in the London gazettes.